pfedick/DeckerGame/README.md

 they can interact with the player.

 ### Things which are ongoing
-- how to implement interactive objects/enemies
-- how to control the main character?
-- physics
-- collision detection
 - game mechanics (hallways, doors, traps, ladders, walk, run, jump, fall)
 - create graphics
 - ui